voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 npm run ci-verify:full
 ```

-`ci-verify:full` is the comprehensive local gate intended to mirror CI quality checks: it runs a clean build, type-checking, linting, `format:check`, duplication analysis, traceability checks, the full Jest test suite with coverage, dependency and security audits, and related safeguards. `ci-verify:fast` still exists as an optional, manual fast check for quick feedback (for example, before committing or during TDD loops), but it is not wired into the pre-push hook.
+`ci-verify:full` is the comprehensive local gate intended to mirror CI quality checks: it runs a clean build, type-checking, linting, `format:check`, duplication analysis, traceability checks, the full Jest test suite with coverage, dependency and security audits, and related safeguards. `ci-verify:fast` executes a focused subset of Jest tests (using `--testPathPattern 'tests/(rules|maintenance)'`) to quickly validate rule behavior and maintenance invariants; it is optimized for quick feedback during development and as a pre-flight before invoking the full gate.
 Continuous Integration still runs some CI-only steps that are not part of `ci-verify:full` (such as certain smoke or integration tests, and release automation).
-For the detailed rationale behind using a full-parity local pre-push hook alongside CI, see [docs/decisions/adr-pre-push-parity.md](docs/decisions/adr-pre-push-parity.md).
+For details of the pipeline, see [docs/ci-cd-pipeline.md](docs/ci-cd-pipeline.md), and for the rationale behind the pre-push parity gate, see [docs/decisions/adr-pre-push-parity.md](docs/decisions/adr-pre-push-parity.md).

 Ensure there are no errors or warnings in the output.